 Associate of Science Degree

-Students in the GCC Accounting Program for Academic Year 2011-2012 developed a value placement system for in-kind donations for the Ayuda Foundation as a service learning project.
-This project allowed the foundation to keep more accurate donation records.
-Students also assisted in the production of the 2012 Citizen Centric Report for Guam Community College.
+Students in the GCC Accounting Program for Academic Year 2014-2015 assisted in the production of the 2014 Citizen Centric Report (CCR) for Guam Community College.
 The CCR is a four-page synopsis of college activities and finances that is required by law to be posted on an institution's web site annually.

 The Associate of Science in Accounting blends accounting concepts and skills, financial applications, and business elements with accounting software, and includes instruction in computerized accounting, basic accounting principles and financial accounting applications.
 The mission of GCC’s Accounting program is to develop a workforce that accurately and professionally addresses the accounting requirements of the dynamic business environment on Guam and in the region.
 The program trains individuals for employment in private or government accounting fields and provides employees working in accounting-related fields with the knowledge to upgrade their job skills.
 Students are offered opportunities to experience professional accounting environments through service learning projects that educate, empower, and enable them to be civically engaged.
 They will gain skills that lead to participatory leadership, effective citizenship, and increased volunteerism.